Overview

 Overlapping Hours | 11:00am to 3:30pm | 11:00am to 3:30pm | 11:00am to 3:30pm | 11:00am to 3:30pm | 11:00am to 3:30pm |

 Hybrid work arrangements present the opportunity for the use of physical space to be reimagined across the University.
-For example, office spaces that are no longer required can be repurposed for learning or collaborative spaces or meeting other operational needs.
+For example, office spaces that are no longer required can be repurposed for learning, as collaborative spaces or to help meet other operational needs.
 Considerations for permanent changes to physical space should occur after hybrid work arrangements have been piloted to ensure success.
 Departments should also engage their employees to ensure changes to physical space will meet their needs in effectively performing their duties.
+More details regarding McMaster University Campus Master Plan and resources to support space planning can be found online at McMaster University Campus Plan 2023 – 2033.

 Sample 1: Split week